The Sciences Behind CIRCLES

 Partners: Gate2Growth (DK), Eurovix (IT), Spanish National Research Council (ES), Veronesi (IT), Bolton Alimentary SpA (IT), Italian National Research Council (IT), University of Thessaloniki (GR), Centro Ricerche per la Chimica Fine Srl (IT), EmmeFOOD (IT), Marine Institute (IE), University of Stirling (UK), Previwo AS (N), NordLaks Smolt AS (NO).

-1. Objectives
+- Objectives

-WP6 will focus on the evaluation of the microbiome structures in wild fishes and the marine environment in proximity of aquaculture sites.
-The main objective of WP6 is to evaluate the microbiome structure in wild fishes, and the health and safety of the marine ecosystem in proximity to aquaculture cages, also with the purpose to implement innovative blue-technology approaches to improve the environmental quality and sustainability of open-fish cage aquaculture practices.
-Specific objectives of this WP deal with i) the assessment of the microbiomes of wild fish models (Atlantic salmon and seabream); ii) the assessment of the interactions, in terms of microbiome exchanges, between fish production and marine microbiomes in natural environments, also in relation to WP5 integrated interventions; iii) the modulation of the marine microbiome and the implementation of SMMs to improve the environmental quality.
+WP6 was focused on the evaluation of the microbiome structures in wild fishes and the marine environment in proximity of aquaculture sites.
+The main objective of WP6 was to evaluate the microbiome structure in wild fishes, and the health and safety of the marine ecosystem in proximity to aquaculture cages, also with the purpose to implement innovative blue-technology approaches to improve the environmental quality and sustainability of open-fish cage aquaculture practices.
+Specific objectives of this WP was to deal with i) the assessment of the microbiomes of wild fish models (Atlantic salmon and seabream); ii) the assessment of the interactions, in terms of microbiome exchanges, between fish production and marine microbiomes in natural environments, also in relation to WP5 integrated interventions; iii) the modulation of the marine microbiome and the implementation of SMMs to improve the environmental quality.

-1. Methodology
+- Methodology

-1. Deliverables
+- Deliverables

 D6.1: Report on microbiomes of wild fish models (seabream & Atlantic salmon) (M48)